 The story behind Beautiful Hills of Brooklyn, as told by Ellen:

-From the diary, I learned that Jessie had read Walt Whitman’s poem, Crossing Brooklyn Ferry, from his Leaves of Grass (first published in 1855).
+From the diary, I learned that Jessie had read Walt Whitman’s poem, Crossing Brooklyn Ferry, from his Leaves of Grass (1855).
 What would happen if I juxtaposed Jessie’s matter-of-fact diction with Whitman’s grand, rhapsodic language?

 The result was Beautiful Hills of Brooklyn, a one-act, one-woman play that won a Moondance Award in 2002.
 Joanna Merlin performed the play at the Makor Center of the 92nd Street Y in New York City under the direction of Amy Feinberg.